-Over the years I have visited them many times.
+Over the years I have visited the museum many times.
 As early as 2008 they had already begun the project of renovating and modernizing their historic structure, the Eames House.
 At this time, their collection had mostly been moved to a secure location where organization and data recording was done.

 No large project like this is simple or straightforward.
 Always there are many moving parts.
-However, this dedicated group sought funding from local groups throughout; NYSCA, Get Set, Ready, Go in 2009; the Federal Conservation Assessment Program (CAP) in 2010; and the National Endowment for the Humanities (NEH) in 2016.
+However, this dedicated group sought funding from local groups throughout New York State; NYSCA, Get Set, Ready, Go in 2009; and on the federal level, from the Federal Conservation Assessment Program (CAP) in 2010; and the National Endowment for the Humanities (NEH) in 2016.
 Each assessment was used as a building block that allowed them to fulfill the promise of earlier recommendations.